 The first and most important factor to consider before designing an office space is the amount of space you have.
 The smallness or largeness of a space is completely subjective when it comes to office design.

 A good office floor plan should make the best use of all the available space regardless of it’s a small office or a big office, and it should divide it up efficiently to cover as much of your requirements as possible.
+If your space is on the smaller side, consider overhead desk storage to make the most of it.
 A well designed and easy to navigate office frees up that much more space in your brain and has different areas for different functions.
 When choosing a space for your office, you should keep in mind whether you can scale up or down with your business, as needed.

 Lighting is another key element to think about when designing an office.
 It’s true that you can set up artificial lights in any room, but nothing has quite the effect natural sunlight does.